 - 4.2.
-Sick Leave: Compensated sick leave is 20 days per year.
+Sick Leave: Compensated sick leave is 15 days per year.
 This time can be taken for illness for the resident or for the care of an immediate family member. - 4.2.1.
 Sick leave is not accrued from year to year. - 4.2.2.
-Consistent with ACGME Policy IV.H.1., one time during the course of a resident/fellow's training, trainees may be allotted six (6) weeks of approved medical, parental, and caregiver leave of absence for qualifying reasons that are consistent with applicable laws.
-This leave is available to the resident once and at any time during an ACGME-accredited program, starting the day the resident/fellow is required to report. - When this six (6) weeks of approved compensated medical, parental, or caregiver leave is used, the resident/fellow will be provided with one (1) additional week of paid time off reserved for use outside of the six weeks for illness, injury, and medical appointments for the trainee or for the care of an immediate family member. - Documentation from a treating clinician indicating the duration of medically indicated leave needed must be provided to the Office of Disability Services in order for these six weeks of compensated leave to be approved. - Sick and vacation leave not used within the current academic year at the time that these six weeks of approved medical, parental, or caregiver leave is taken will be used towards the six weeks. - When these two (2) leave categories and the balance of the six weeks plus the one week reserved for illness, injury, and medical appointments for the trainee or for the care of an immediate family member are exhausted, any additional leave will be uncompensated (leave without pay). - Refer to your program-specific Resident/Fellow Leave Policy for additional terms. - The resident/fellow is required to meet with the Program Director for guidance on how leave will impact duration in the program and any potential need to extend training. - 4.3.
+Residents are allotted with a minimum of six weeks (6) of approved medical, parental, and caregiver leave(s) of absence for qualifying reasons that are consistent with applicable laws at least once, and at any time during an ACGME-accredited program, starting the day the resident or fellow is required to report. - 4.2.3.
+Residents are also provided with a minimum of one (1) week of paid time off reserved for use outside of the first six (6) weeks of the first approved medical, parental, or caregiver leave(s) of absence.
+This time can be taken for illness, injury, and medical appointments for the resident or for the care of an immediate family member. - 4.2.4.
+Sick leave is not accrued from year to year. - 4.2.5.
+A combination of sick leave and vacation leave may be used to care for oneself or an immediate family member.
+When these two (2) leave categories are exhausted, any additional leave will be uncompensated (also see the program-specific Resident Leave policy). - 4.3.
 Administrative Leave: Granted at the discretion of the program director, may not exceed 10 days per 12-month period.
 Residents should be advised that some medical boards count educational leave as time away from training and may require an extension of their training dates. - 4.4.
 Holiday Leave: Time off for a holiday is based on a resident's rotation assignment.
 When rotating on a clinic or service that closes due to a holiday, the resident may take that time off as paid holiday leave with approval of the program director. - 4.5.
-Family and Medical Leave: MSM provides job-protected family and medical leave to eligible residents for up to 12 work weeks of unpaid leave during a 12-month period based on the following qualifying events: - For incapacity due to pregnancy, prenatal medical care, or childbirth; - To care for the employee's child after birth, or placement for adoption or foster care: - To care for the employee's spouse, son, daughter, or parent, who has a serious health condition; or - For a serious health condition that makes the employee unable to perform the employee's job.
+Family and Medical Leave: MSM provides job-protected family and medical leave to eligible residents for up to 12 work weeks of unpaid leave during a 12-month period based on the following qualifying events: - For incapacity due to pregnancy, prenatal medical care, or child birth; - To care for the employee's child after birth, or placement for adoption or foster care; - To care for the employee's spouse, son, daughter, or parent, who has a serious health condition; or - For a serious health condition that makes the employee unable to perform the employee's job. - 4.5.1.

-- 4.5.1.
 Eligible residents who care for covered service members may also be eligible for up to 26 work weeks of unpaid leave in a single 12-month period. - 4.5.2.
 Residents are eligible for FMLA leave if they have worked for MSM for at least one (1) year, have worked 1,250 hours over the previous 12 months, and have a qualifying event as outlined above.
 Direct all questions about FMLA leave to the Human Resources Department.